MarkusAJacobsen/NABL/README.md

 #####  Background: imt3673 (Mobile development course) project.
 ##### Project management: https://tree.taiga.io/project/markusja-nabl/

-#### Original assignement text: (Written by us)
+#### Description

 There exists a lot of applications made for logging time.
-However, none of the ones we have tried have been any good.
-We wish to create an application that can export time-loggs in two ways.
-The first is by exporting the time-logg to an excel spread-sheet that can be passed to a third party application using intent.
-The second, is to register the logged time into firebase.
-When using firebase, the user would have to register.
-The user might work for a branch or a project within a company.
-We also wish to create an interface that are useful for managers that wish to know how much time / resources that are spent on one single project or subdivision of a company.
+However, none of the ones we have tried have suited our need.
+Our original uses cases was to have a time logging application for sole proprietorships or smaller companies.
+A company may have projects and clients, and log hours against these.
+The hours logged must be exportable, as of now this is done by creating a excel sheet, and having this exported via email or cloud storage.

-#### Time logging
+##### Time logging
 After some research into similar applications, we see two primary ways of logging time in an application.
 There is check-in and check-out, and register after.
 We are only going to support register after.
 This means that you will make an entry at the end of the day.
-We also want the worker be able to input what he / she  has done that day.
+We also want the worker be able to include a description of the workday.

-#### User registration
+##### User registration
-When a user registers he / she must select a company and possibly a project.
-Each company must have defined a passkey.
-This is to prevent spam.
-The user will also have the option to not register.
-Then the user will create an excel-file that will be sent to the employer using email or google drive.

-To make a meaningful time-sheet the user would have to input the following parameters regardless of using the app locally or not:
-* Name
-* Employee number
-We must make sure that it is not possible to input an account-number into the employee-number field.
-We do want to make it possible to transmit sensitive information through our application.
+User regustration is done either by email or by google oauth.

-#### Company registration
+##### Company registration
 A company owner needs to add the company to our system.
 And be able to inspect how many hours spent on each section of the company.
-This functionality could be in a separate application however, we will have it in the same application.
+This functionality could be in a separate application, as of now we have it in the same.
 It must be possible for the leader / owner to register time even though the user is also administering the company account.

-#### Exporting time-sheets
+##### Exporting time-sheets
-We need to be able to export time logged locally as well as time logged in firebase.
+We need to be able to export time logged locally as well as time logged in our database.
 We will anyhow use excel spread-sheets.
 If time is logged in firebase, the administrator will have the possibility to retrieve all time-sheets from a project for a specified amount of time.

+#### Done
+- [x] Create/Delete companies
+- [x] Register/see/update/ delete company clients and projects
+- [x] Log hours against a company's project/client
+- [x] Export timesheet
+- [x] Summary
+- [x] Email and google login
+- [ ] Add multiple users to a company
+- [ ] Create a group or log hour internal
+- [ ] User privilege
+- [ ] Invoice generation

+#### Building
+The application builds using Gradle.

+To enable Firebase you have to [add a Firebase project](https://firebase.google.com/docs/android/setup#use_the_firebase_assistant) an download the generated 'google-services.json'.
+Place it under '/app/'.
+Note: that document is not meant to be public i.e. every who has that document have full access to your firebase services.

+To enable the Google login (email login will work without) you have to add your computers SHA1 fingerprint to [Firebase](https://developers.google.com/android/guides/client-auth?authuser=0)